syncthing/syncthing/users/relaying.rst

 Syncthing can bounce traffic via a *relay* when it's not possible to establish a direct connection between two devices.
 There are a number of public relays available for this purpose.
 The advantage is that it makes a connection possible where it would otherwise not be; the downside is that the transfer rate is much lower than a direct connection would allow.
-When connected via a relay, Syncthing will periodically retry a direct connection.

-Relaying is enabled by default.
+Relaying is enabled by default but will only be used if two devices are unable to communicate directly with each other.
+When connected via a relay, Syncthing will periodically retry a direct connection and, if one is established, stop communicating via the relay.

 Security
 --------